NAUMathStat/sunmarc2017/registration.md

 title: Registration & Abstract Submission
 ---

 The goal of the conference is to welcome undergraduates to the wonderful world of mathematics research, to develop and foster a rich social network between the mathematics students and faculty throughout the great Southwest, and to celebrate the accomplishments of our undergraduate students.
-We encourage undergraduate students from all years of study to participate and give presentations on all areas of mathematics, including applications to other disciplines.
+We encourage undergraduate students from all years of study to participate and give presentations in any area of mathematics, including applications to other disciplines.
 However, while we do recommend giving a talk, it is not a requirement for conference participation.
 For more details about giving a student talk at SUnMaRC, check out the [Call for Presentations]({{ site.baseurl }}/call).
 Please consult your faculty advisor before submitting a title and abstract.

 <p>To register for the conference and to submit a title and abstract for a student presentation, click the link below:</p>